-Gasoline futures fell from a one- month high on speculation that higher prices will attract imports and increase supply.
+Gasoline futures fell from a two-week high on speculation that ample crude supplies and healthy margins will entice refiners to increase production.